yongdd/langevin-fts/README.md

   This program is designed to run on different platforms such as FFTW, MKL and CUDA.
 There is a family of classes for each platform, and `abtract factory pattern` is adopted to produce these classes for given platform.

 #### Anderson Mixing
   It is neccesery to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copys.
-If you do not want to use such data structre, please follow the code in [Polymers 2021, 13, 2437].
+If you do not want to use such data structure, please follow the code in [*Polymers* **2021**, 13, 2437].
 The performance loss is only marginal.

 #### Reduction in Cuda (class CudaSimulationBox)
   Inner product of two fields is caculacted using the CUDA code that NVIDIA provides.
 If you want to make it simple, please reimplement it using `Cuda Thrust`.

 #### Parser (class ParamParser)
-  I implemented a parser using regular expression (RE) and deterministic finite automaton (DFA) to read input parameters from a file.
+  A parser is implemented using regular expression (RE) and deterministic finite automaton (DFA) to read input parameters from a file.
 If you want to modify or improve syntax for parameter file, reimplement the parser using standard tools such as `bison` and `flex`.
 Instead, you can use a `yaml` or `json` file as an input parameter file in python scripts.
 Using `argparse` is also good option.

 # References
 #### Gaussian Chain Model